The Church’s Ministry of Healing –The Mount, Belfast

 We are delighted that the Covid situation is such that Lockdown restrictions are being eased.

-We plan to close for Easter on the afternoon of Thursday 1st April and re-open on Friday 9th April with a Healing Service at 1.00pm in 162 .
-The normal Covid restrictions of entry, mask wearing, and social distancing will continue at 162.
+As we re–open the Friday service will be a Healing Service at 1.00pm in 162 .
+The bimonthly Communion service on Tuesdays will commence.
+At both the normal Covid restrictions of entry, mask wearing, space with open ventilation and social distancing will continue at 162.

-I do hope you will be able to join us for this very important step forwards.
+I do hope you will be able to join us for these very important steps forward.

 The diary dates can now re-commence and I draw your attention to that section of the web-site for full details.